trendct-data/occupation-wages-states/stories/story_VA.md

 ## Worst paid jobs

-Its lowest-paying jobs include food preparation and serving related workers, all other, cooks, fast food, and ushers, lobby attendants, and ticket takers.
+Its lowest-paying jobs include <span class='occ_title_em'>food preparation and serving related workers, all other</span>, <span class='occ_title_em'>cooks, fast food</span>, and <span class='occ_title_em'>ushers, lobby attendants, and ticket takers</span>.
 After adjusting for cost of living, those occupational groups make $19,445,  $17,779, and  $17,788, respectively.

-Legislators have seen the largest decline in wages.
-Between 2000 and 2015, the adjusted median annual salary dropped from $80,123 to $18,270.
-That's a change of about -77.2 percent.
+<span class='occ_title_em'>Internists, general</span> have seen the largest decline in wages.
+Between 1999 and 2015, the adjusted median annual salary dropped from $-1 to $180,320.
+That's a change of about -18,032,100 percent.

-Meanwhile, artists and related workers, all other saw the sharpest increase in wages in Virginia.
-Wages went up 200.2 percent between 1999 and 2015 from $26,612 to $79,890.
+Meanwhile, <span class='occ_title_em'>artists and related workers, all other</span> saw the sharpest increase in wages in Virginia.
+Income went up 200.2 percent between 1999 and 2015 from $26,612 to $79,890.

+Some occupations are markedly competitive, with fewer workers earning more.
+Local demand for the work and cost of living also can affect salaries.

-Sewers, hand lost the most workers in Virginia.
-In 1999, there were 1,210 employees.
-But by 2015, that figure declined 96.69 percent to 40.
+The biggest decline for any job category inVirginiawas among <span class='occ_title_em'>Health specialties teachers, postsecondary</span>.
+In 1999, there were -1 employees.
+But by 2015, that figure declined 502100 percent to 5,020.

-The jobs that had gained the most employees was petroleum engineers.
-There were 1,033 percent more workers in 2015 as compared to 2000.
-Overall, the total number of workers grew from 30 to 340 in Virginia.
+The jobs that had gained the most employees was chiropractors.
+There were 1,012 percent more workers in 2015 as compared to 1999.
+Overall, the total number of workers grew from 80 to 890 in Virginia.